“I want a dog but I live in an apartment”. This is usually where the wishful train of thinking stops. It doesn’t have to, though.

 Both heated dog beds above are designed for 24/7 operation.
 The inner thermostat in each bed warms it up to match your dog’s normal body temperature keeping your pooch comfortable and happy.

-Stop yourself from drowning in pet hair by regularly deshedding your doggo
+Stop drowning in pet hair by regularly deshedding your doggo

 With a dog in an apartment, you’ll have to deal with a lot of loose hair…well, everywhere.
 Better get ahead of the curve and start removing loose hair directly off the coat of your pup’s coat.